kleynjan/cellopype/README.md

 pp.cell_a = Cell(recalc=lambda: [1,2,3])
 pp.cell_b = Cell(recalc=lambda: [4,5,6])

-# note that the reference to the source cell instances includes the pype container:
-# (allowing references to cells in other pypes)
 pp.cell_c = Cell(recalc=lambda a, b: a+b, sources=[pp.cell_a, pp.cell_b])
+# note that the reference to the source cell instances includes the pype container,
+# allowing references to cells in other pypes (or outside of any pype)

 pp.keys():
 dict_keys(['cell_a', 'cell_b', 'cell_c'])